Drjiashun/spell-assistant/README.md

 pip install openai
 E. Pynput (for keyboard interrupt handling in interactive chat)
 pip install pynput
+F. pip install pandas
-F. Other Potential Dependencies for Code Execution
+G. Other Potential Dependencies for Code Execution
 SpeLL-generated Python code may use additional libraries (e.g., matplotlib, scipy, scikit-learn, or domain-specific libraries for spectral analysis).
 Ensure these libraries are installed in your Python environment (spell_env) if you anticipate the generated code will need them.
 Example:
 pip install matplotlib scipy scikit-learn